 Gum disease is characterized by several symptoms, but early stages might not be obvious to the untrained eye.

 A Full Range of Services

 Drs.
-Shanahan and Tuinstra have years of experience dealing with periodontal disease at all stages.
+Shanahan have years of experience dealing with periodontal disease at all stages.
 The earlier the intervention is, the better the overall prognosis.
 We can prevent gum disease from spreading, clear up infections that are already there, and repair damage caused by gum disease.
 Treatments include:

 Scaling and root planing (which is also known as deep cleaning) excavates plaque and tartar found below the gumline, removes it, and smooths out the roots of your teeth in order to prevent future buildup.

 Periodontal trays contain anti-inflammatory medication that reduces pain and swelling in the gums.
 This can complement other procedures.